rickosborne/cascades/md/13-2-3-manifest.md

 "Heart problems?
 Will she need more medication before we land?"

-Jennifer's frown deepened and she repeated her smoke-before-answering trick.
+Jennifer's frown deepened as she repeated her smoke-before-answering trick.

 "Ah, right, that was you."
 She turned to look at the man in 17C, found him asleep, opened the ashtray in his armrest, and flicked off her accumulated ash.